erin-rtfm/Deeni/WTD Writing Day Intro.md

-# README For Write the Docs Writing Day
+# Write the Docs Writing Day Intro

 Hello!
 Thank you so much for your willingness to help.
 Before you begin, please check out the main project [Readme](https://github.com/erin-rtfm/Deeni/blob/master/README.md), then peruse this list and choose something to work on.
 I've grouped needed updates into headings below to help you find the work that suits you best.
 Thanks again!